 Whatever your go-to hairstyle is, if your hair looks good, you feel good; there’s no arguing that.

-Seeing a few strands of hair fall out when you’re combing it probably shakes your mood.
-But once we see a real sign of hair loss like our hairline receding or our hair thinning, that’s the real mood killer.
+Seeing a few strands of hair fall out when you’re combing is likely to shake your mood.
+But once we see a tangible sign of hair loss like our hairline receding or our hair thinning, that’s the real mood killer.

-The first step to stopping and/or reversing hair loss is, just as it is with any other medical condition, is to understand the reason behind it.
+The first step to stopping and reversing hair loss is, just as it is with any other medical condition, is to understand the reason behind it.

-So in this article, I will explain every known reason behind hair loss and help you identify the cause of your hair thinning.
+So in this article, I will explain every known reason behind hair loss, including COVID-19 (SARS-CoV-2), and help you identify the cause of your hair thinning.

 Science Behind Hair Loss, Simplified

-Hair is made of keratin, a structural protein that is also found in your skin and nails too.
+Hair is made of keratin, a structural protein found in your skin and nails.